Faiza-Mazhar/QuizTrivia/README.md

 # QuizTrivia
-A trivia quiz native android app using Kotlin using `MVVM-C` for app core and `Hexagonal arcgitecure` for external api connections.
+A trivia quiz native android app using Kotlin using `MVVM-C` for app core and `Hexagonal architecture` for external API connections.
 Testing is done using `Mockito`.
 Navigation is done using `Android Jetpack's Navigation`.
-It uses [Trivia API](https://opentdb.com/api_config.php) fetch question data.
+It uses [Trivia API](https://opentdb.com/api_config.php) to fetch question data.
 For data fetching [Okhttp Library](https://square.github.io/okhttp/) is used.
 For JSON parsing [Moshi Library](https://github.com/square/moshi) is used.